Sławomir Bohdziewicz

 Sławomir Bohdziewicz is a Polish professional boxer.

 Professional career

 Bohdziewicz would make his pro debut on April 22, 2023 against Max da Silva.
-He would beat da Silva via KO in the 3rd round.
+He won the fight against da Silva via KO in the 3rd round.

-After racking up a decent amount of wins, Bohdziewicz was set to face his toughest challenge yet in Joe Jones who is more experienced.
+After racking up a decent number of wins, Bohdziewicz was set to face his toughest challenge yet in Joe Jones who is more experienced.
 The two were set to clash on February 22, 2025.
 This fight would end up getting canceled two hours before, as Bohdziewicz announced during the show, that Jones was apprehended by Police and is currently in jail.

 His official return to the ring came on May 10, 2025, 8 months after his last fight.
 He would take on Russell Harris.
-Bohdziewicz would win via a sixth-round TKO, and thus keeping his undefeated status.
+Bohdziewicz won the fight via a sixth-round TKO, and thus keeping his undefeated status.

+After another half-year hiatus, Bohdziewicz returned on November 1, 2025, against Cesar Lopez Ugarte.
+Bohdziewicz won the fight via a second-round knockout.

 Personal life

 Bohdziewicz currently resides in Stamford, Connecticut.
 He is a Personal Trainer at his local gym, Heavy Hitting Boxing.
 He is a training partner of fellow Polish boxer, Adam Kownacki.